Sketching & Streaming

 Applications to Distributed Training

 Gradient sketching addresses this by compressing each gradient to a sketch of size O(k * log(d/k)), where k is the number of significant gradient entries.
-The key insight is that gradients are approximately sparse: in practice, the top 1% of gradient entries typically account for 99% of the gradient's L2 norm.
-By sketching the gradient, identifying the top-k entries from the sketch, and communicating only these entries (with their positions), communication is reduced by 100-1000x with minimal impact on convergence.
+The key insight is that gradients are often approximately sparse, with a small fraction of entries carrying most of the magnitude.
+The canonical instantiation of this idea is Sketched-SGD (Ivkin et al., 2019) (Ivkin et al., 2019): sketch the gradient with a CountSketch, identify the heavy entries from the sketch, and communicate only those entries (with their positions).
+The authors show that this preserves the convergence rate of SGD while substantially reducing per-iteration communication.

 References